FITCommunityArchive/RS2-Seminarski-cinema/README.md

 # Getting Started
 1. Clone/Download project
 2. Enter EmailConfiguration data in appsettings.json of Cinema.Web.Api (If data is already present, proceed to next step)
-3. Set Cinema.WinUI and Cinema.Mobile.UWP as solution Startup projects
+3. Open Visual Studio, right click the solution and go to "Properties".
+Select "Common Properties", "Startup Project".
+Select "Multiple startup projects", and set Cinema.Mobile.UWP and Cinema.WinUI values to "Start"
+4. While In solution "Properties", select "Configuration Properties".
+Check "Build" and "Deploy" checkboxes next to Cinema.Mobile.UWP
-4. Start Docker Desktop
+5. Start Docker Desktop
-5. Open console, open "cinema" root folder in console
+6. Open console, then open "cinema" root folder in console
-6. Run "docker-compose build"
+7. Run "docker-compose build"
-6. Run "docker-compose up"
+8. Run "docker-compose up"
-7. After a console message that the application has started appears, open http://localhost:5000/swagger/index.html in browser
+9. After a console message that the application has started appears, open http://localhost:5000/swagger/index.html in browser
 **NOTE: docker-compose build may take a few minutes, due to the number of Reviews being seeded (required for the MovieRecommenderService)**

 # Login Credentials